Peritract/twitter-watcher/README.md

 in the `twitter_watch.py` file with nothing at all, removing `dotenv` from the `requirements.txt` file as well.

-This can be seen in the `heroku` branch of this
+This can be seen in the `heroku` branch of this repository.

 ## Planned development